About the Walk against Hunger challenge

-Walk for Water is a challenge that takes place over Lent.
+Walk against Hunger is a challenge that takes place over Lent.
 It’s a chance for you to transform your life while changing someone else’s.

 How do I get involved?